davisford/dw-firmwares/README.txt

 | License
 _________________________

-All the code in this repository is public domain which means you are free to modify it, edit it, or do whatever you want with it.
-If we use libraries used by others, we credit them in the README and provide a link to the original source.
+All the code in this repository is public domain which means you are free to modify it to your heart's content.
+If we use libraries created by others, we credit them in the README and provide a link to the original source.
 If we use code that has an open source license attached to it, we'll include a copy of the license and credit.

 -------------------------
 | Pre-requisites